tomost2019/MixMatch/README.md

-### Manual Testing:
+### Manual Testing

 I have played the game on several devices.
 In standard mode and potrait mode.
 Tested all the difficulty levels several times.
 Trying to double click on cards and buttons to disrupt the gameplay.

 ### Unit Testing
-You could use Jasmine as a framework for testing the JS Code.
+You could use Jasmine as a framework to test the JS Code.
 However I need to do some more studying and research before I can fully apply it and it will be noticable in future projects.

 ### Known Bugs
 It happens sometimes that the user will get uneven cards and can not match all the cards.
 This is because the function startGame did not finish until the setTimeOut ran out.